andrew/ultimate-awesome/README.md

 - [awesome-fusion](https://github.com/fsn-dev/awesome-fusion) - A curated list of awesome Fusion resources.
 - [awesomeai](https://github.com/generalistcodes/awesomeai) - Curated list of Awesome AI Apps and Projects(Open Source and Non Open Source).
 - [awesome-compliance](https://github.com/getprobo/awesome-compliance) - A curated list of tools, frameworks, and resources for IT compliance, security standards, and regulatory requirements.
+- [resources](https://github.com/giorgenes/resources) - A curated list of resources collected in my 20+ years of experience as a software engineer and indiehacker.
 - [good-to-read](https://github.com/git-hulk/good-to-read) - The Awesome Article I Have Read.
 - [awesome-shopify-resources](https://github.com/HerDigitalYard/awesome-shopify-resources) - 📌 Explore an expertly curated selection of top-notch Shopify resources, libraries, and open-source projects.
 - [awesome-iot](https://github.com/hornetti/awesome-iot) - A curated list of awesome Internet of Things projects and resources.